What is a voice assistant?

 Reference architecture for building a voice assistant by using the Speech SDK

-Whether you choose Direct Line Speech or Custom Commands to create your assistant interactions, you can use a rich set of customization features to customize your assistant to your brand, product, and personality.
+Whether you choose Direct Line Speech or another solution to create your assistant interactions, you can use a rich set of customization features to customize your assistant to your brand, product, and personality.